Natural Gas Laws and Incentives in District of Columbia

 Fleets that operate at least 10 vehicles in the District of Columbia must ensure that 70% of newly purchased vehicles with a gross vehicle weight rating (GVWR) of 8,500 pounds (lbs.) or less and 50% of vehicles with a GVWR between 8,500 lbs. and 26,000 lbs. are clean fuel vehicles.
 For the purpose of this requirement, a clean fuel is any fuel, including diesel, ethanol (including E85), hydrogen, propane, natural gas, reformulated gasoline, or other power source (including electricity) used in a clean fuel vehicle that complies with standards and requirements applicable to such vehicles.
 Certain exemptions apply.
 (Reference District of Columbia Code 50-702 through 50-703)

 Fuel Efficient Vehicle Title Excise Tax

 By January 1, 2020, the District of Columbia Department of Motor Vehicles (DMV), in consultation with the District of Columbia Department of Energy and Environment (DOEE), must revise the vehicle title excise tax to vary based on the fuel efficiency of the vehicle seeking title.
 The DMV and DOEE will develop a benchmark fuel efficiency standard.
 Vehicles seeking title with a fuel efficiency above the benchmark standard will pay a decreased excise tax amount or receive an excise tax rebate.
 Vehicles seeking title with a fuel efficiency below the benchmark standard will pay an increased excise tax amount.
-(Reference Bill 22-0904, 2018, and District of Columbia Code 50-2201.03(j)(1A))
+(Reference District of Columbia Law L22-0257, 2019, and District of Columbia Code 50-2201.03(j)(1A))

 More Laws and Incentives